Essential Kayak Camping Guide for Any Season

 Selecting Your Campsites

 When choosing campsites, consider their proximity to the water and their exposure to the elements.
-An ideal campsite is close enough to the water that carrying your gear doesn't become an expedition of its own but also tucked away enough that it offers protection from the wind or sudden tide changes.
+An ideal campsite is close enough to the water that carrying your rafting equipment doesn't become an expedition of its own but also tucked away enough that it offers protection from the wind or sudden tide changes.

 Packing for Your Kayak Camping Adventure